MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 The `void main()` section is the program entry point.
 You can define functions and variables outside of this, but they generally must be declared above the `main()` function, otherwise most driver's compilers will refuse to compile the shader programs.
 (These source code text files are read into memory and passed to the graphics driver in real time, as the program runs.
 Shaders are normally not pre-compiled since every vendor's drivers handle compilation differently, so you can't know ahead of time what your users will have installed.)

 The OpenGL coordinate system is _normalized_ which just means all values are in the zero-to-one range.
 Generally speaking, most shader data uses the `float` data type.
 GPUs are highly optimized for working with fractional floating-point numbers.
 Thus, the (x,y) coordinates across the whole viewport ranges from (0, 0) to (1, 1).
 The exact center of the viewport (regardless of resolution or aspect ratio) is always (0.5, 0.5).
-Coordinate (0, 0) is the bottom left, and (1, 1) is the top right (exactly like the positive quadrant of a Cartesian grid in the geometry lessons you probably learned in school).
+Coordinate (0, 0) is the bottom left, and (1, 1) is the top right (exactly like the positive quadrant of a Cartesian grid in the geometry lessons you probably had in school).

 In fact, just about everything is normalized, even color data.
 The RGB value for pure white is (1,1,1), which raises an important point: the GLSL language is very picky about how you represent numbers.
 Since vectors like `vec2` and `vec4` store floating-point values, you have to explicitly write your code to use decimal values: